 Failure is being successful at the wrong things.
-Distraction lurks at your fingertips and its essential to keep your main aim in focus.
-A few hours a week, over a year becomes a significant piece of work.
+Distraction lurks at your fingertips and it is essential to keep your main aim in focus.
+A few hours a week over a year becomes a significant piece of work.
 Carving out the time and keeping it sacrosanct is key.

 3. Find your niche

 At the Olympics, millions watched a man ride a dancing horse to win a gold medal.
 That is niche.
-Other athletes spent four years preparing for a sub-10 second dash.
-They became world class because they found their niche and worked at that.
-In advertising & politics, like sport, its all about targeted (niche) campaigns.
+Other athletes spent four years preparing for a sub-10-second dash.
+They became world-class because they found their niche and worked at that.
+In advertising and politics, like sport, it is all about targeted (niche) campaigns.

 4. Beware the carrot danglers